Qualtrics partners with the DAISY Foundation to honor nurses around the world

 Here at the DAISY Foundation, we are passionate about spreading gratitude and meaningful recognition for compassionate, skillful nurses.

-With a new automated workflow that asks patients after receiving a nurse's services to provide feedback on their care and nominate their nurse for a DAISY Award, Qualtrics is also empowering healthcare companies to build sustainable programs of nursing recognition as part of their broader strategy of properly managing the patient and employee experience.
+With a new automated workflow that asks patients after receiving a nurse's services to provide feedback on their care and nominate a nurse for a DAISY Award, Qualtrics is also empowering healthcare companies to build sustainable programs of nursing recognition as part of their broader strategy to properly manage the patient and employee experience.

-According to recent Qualtrics research, 38% of healthcare workers are at risk of burnout, and only 55% of nurses believe their manager cares about their well-being, making it imperative that these organizations Invest in their employees.
+According to recent Qualtrics research, 38% of healthcare workers are at risk of burnout, and only 55% of nurses believe their manager cares about their well-being, making it imperative for health organizations to invest in their employees.

-“For nurses, who spend significant portions of time providing physical and emotional care at the bedside, in clinics and even virtually, meaningful recognition can be powerful and personal,” highlights Qualtrics.
+“For nurses, who spend significant portions of time providing physical and emotional care at the bedside, in clinics and even virtually, meaningful recognition can be powerful and personal,” highlighted Qualtrics.

-The DAISY Foundation, which applauds the ability to engage with patients across all channels to discuss their feedback on care experiences, became a perfect fit for Qualtrics as DAISY evolves from paper nominations to digital options.
+The DAISY Foundation, which applauded the new capability to engage with patients across all channels to discuss their feedback on care experiences, was a perfect fit for Qualtrics as it evolves from paper nominations for its awards to digital forms.

-Qualtrics technology can ensure that every nurse on every unit has the potential to receive an award, for example by the use of QR codes that enable patients with the chance to vote in an easy and convenient way.

 “We are pleased to have found strong, strategic alignment with Qualtrics.
 We look forward to the collective impact we’ll achieve by helping DAISY partner organizations around the world provide even more recognition to their nurses and enrich their culture of extraordinary care for every single patient,” added Barnes.